ktszk/pyrpa/README.md

 - plibs.py: python functions
 - flibs.py: wrapper functions of fmod.so for python

-fmod.so,plibs.py and flibs.py are placed with the fortran codes in the libs dir.
+fmod.so, plibs.py and flibs.py are placed with the fortran codes in the libs dir.

 # How to compile
 - clone this repository